alvarolop/ocp-on-aws/README.md

 This automation will automatically create certain users on the cluster and add then to the `cluster-admin` role.
 In order to automate that, you have the `auth` folder with all the configuration.
 Please, you need to update two files:

 * Create a `users.htpasswd` file inside the `auth` folder to store the hash credentials.
 You can add users with the following command: `htpasswd -b -B auth/users.htpasswd myusername mypassword`.
-* Move the `group-cluster-admins.yaml.example` file to `group-cluster-admins.yaml` and add the users that you want to give `cluster-admin` to.
+* Copy the `group-cluster-admins.yaml.example` file to `group-cluster-admins.yaml` and add the users that you want to give `cluster-admin` to.

 ## Configuration